Undergraduate Student Resources

 - You must work at least 15-20 hours per week during the fall/spring semesters.
 During the summer, you must work at least 30-40 hours.

-Before applying to PDP, meet with Liz Cho to discuss eligibility.
+Before applying to PDP, meet with your assigned academic advisor to discuss eligibility.
 PDP meetings are typically held the 2nd and 3rd weeks of the semester (before the priority deadline) and a week before the start of final exams.

 - Medical emergencies